 Let's take a look at common situations where out-of-pocket costs can occur:

 - Part A: When applying for Medicare, most people are automatically enrolled in Part A. This covers nursing care and hospital stays, but not doctors' visits or long-term care.
 How much is Medicare Part A?
-You probably will not have to pay a premium if you paid payroll taxes when you were employed.
+You probably won't have to pay a premium if you paid payroll taxes when you were employed.

-- Part D: If you do not choose Part C but still want prescription coverage, you can enroll in Medicare Part D prescription drug plan.
-Many plans include a Medicare Part D premium and may require a deductible be met, but it does not cover medications in full, which is another opportunity for unexpected costs to sneak in.3
+- Part D: If you do not choose Part C but still want prescription coverage, you can enroll in a Medicare Part D prescription drug plan.
+Many plans include a Medicare Part D premium and may require a deductible be met, but it does not cover medications in full, which is another opportunity for unexpected costs to sneak in.

 Medicare out-of-pocket expenses

 Original Medicare offers limited coverage for dental, vision and hearing services.
 Routine dental care, prescriptions, eyeglasses, and hearing aids are a few things Parts A and B may not cover depending on the situation.
-Long-term care (or custodial care), which differs from the nursing care covered under Part A, also is not covered.4
+Long-term care (or custodial care), which differs from the nursing care covered under Part A, also is not covered.

 Some unexpected fees are not related to a health service at all.
 For example, you may face a penalty if you do not enroll in Parts B or D when you are first eligible.
-And if you are traveling outside of the U.S., Medicare typically will not cover any costs sustained during that time.5
+And if you are traveling outside of the U.S., Medicare typically will not cover any costs sustained during that time.

 Understanding what Medicare covers along with what your personal healthcare needs are can help you better plan for out-of-pockets expenses.
 With this information you can also choose the plan that best meets your needs.